-DANC-286 Special Topics (3 Credits)
+DANC-286 Special Topics (1 - 3 Credits)

 Courses on topics of interest to dance students offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by the instructor.
 Restricted to students with freshman or sophomore standing.
 May be repeated for credit.
-See registrar's office current class schedules Web page for specific semester description.
+For specific section description, click to the Section Details in VitNet.

-DANC-287 Experiential Learning: Internship (12 Credits)
+DANC-287 Experiential Learning: Internship (1 - 12 Credits)